 File Ref: Yes/No NA Comments File Open / Closed?
 (E1.1) Client made aware that file may be audited?
 Establishing facts and diagnosing the problem Background and relevant facts of situation are recorded Main or presenting problem is recorded in order for advice to be given What the student wants to achieve is noted E1.4 Relevant key dates are identified and noted on the file?
-Advice Available options have been explained E1.5 Advice has been provided and action taken is clear E1.5 Relevant key dates are identified and noted on the file.
-Future key dates are recorded in Advice Prokey dates diary

-E1.5 Multiple enquiries recorded separately?
+Advice Available options have been explained E1.5 Advice has been provided and action taken is clear E1.4 Relevant key dates are identified and noted on the file E1.5 Multiple enquiries recorded separately?

 Action or Support Action or support is sufficient to progress the case within any relevant time limits It is clear who is going to take the action Contact with third parties (by whatever means) recorded on the file?
-Action Items/ tasks to be completed by advisor is recorded in Advice Protasks diary.
 Signposting and Referral Advisor has identified where they are unable to help and an appropriate alternative source of help is offered (B1.3 / B1.4) Has the signposting/referral procedure been followed and a referral been centrally recorded?)
 (B1.11 / F1.4) Cost implications (if any) of signposting/referral/opposing party discussed?
-The student was given sufficient information to allow them to access the organisation Advice Records and Case Management Records enable another Advisor to clearly follow and understand the facts of the case
+The student was given sufficient information to allow them to access the organisation Advice Records and Case Management Records enable another Advisor to clearly follow and understand the facts of the case Relevant personal and contact details recorded on the file?
+(E1.5 Guidance)

-I Relevant personal and contact details recorded on the file?
-(E1.5 Guidance) Client information sheet or database record fully completed?
+Client information sheet or database record fully completed?
 (E1.5 Guidance) ID/Data Protection/Conflict of Interest /Equal Opportunities monitoring recorded on file?
 Appropriate service standards/user agreement/complaints procedure shared?
 F1 Signed consent form/authority to act on client's behalf recorded on file (Case form)?
 Client made aware of right to access file under General Data Protection Regulations 2018?
 (E1.1 Guidance and E1.8) Advisor who dealt with enquiry clearly recorded?
 (E1.5 Guidance) Is the date of each enquiry clearly recorded?
 (E1.5 Guidance) Clear and orderly written case records?
 Is the status clear?
 (E1.5 Guidance / E1.6) Has file been progressed in a timely manner?
 Client information confirmed in writing as per procedures?
-(F1.8) File indicates that where an outcome is known the client has been informed (F1.7)

-If applicable, file distinguishable as 'closed?
-(E1.1 Guidance)
+(F1.8) File indicates that where an outcome is known the client has been informed (F1.7) If applicable, file distinguishable as 'closed?
+(E1.1 Guidance) Comments:

-Comments:

 Corrective Action Required: